lindseyc/applied-computing-series/ac1/_sources/scatter_plots_and_correlation/describing_scatter_plots.rst

    ::Answer: Bottom Right.
 There’s no real relationship between height and
      commute time.

+.. mchoice:: identify_scatterplot_2

+   The explanatory variable (x) is the mean commute time in minutes and the explained variable (y) is height in inches for a sample of employees at a small company.

+   - F

+     + Correct: There’s no real relationship between height and commute time.

+   - A

+     - Incorrect: fill.

+   - D

+     - Incorrect: fill.

+   - B

+     - Incorrect: fill.

 3. The explanatory variable (x) is the month of the year, starting in January, and the explained variable (y) is the mean temperature for